BACHELOR OF SCIENCE IN CIVIL ENGINEERING

 2.1 Course Requirements (165 credit hours)

-To complete the graduation requirements for a B. S. in Civil Engineering, the students are required to successfully pass a total of 165 credit hours (32 credit hours of the Common First Year, CFY + 132 credit hours and 1 (no-grade) credit hour of practical training) as shown in Table 1), with minimum GPA 2.75 out of 5.0.
+To complete the graduation requirements for a B. S. in Civil Engineering, the students are required to successfully pass a total of 165 credit hours (32 credit hours of the Common First Year, CFY, + 132 credit hours and 1 (no-grade) credit hour of practical training) as shown in Tables 1-6 in the below attachment), with minimum GPA 2.75 out of 5.0.
 The program is divided into: